Oren Cass

 Oren M. Cass (born 1983) is an American public policy commentator and political advisor.
-In 2024, he named himself "chief economist" at American Compass, a conservative think tank which he founded in 2020.
+He works at American Compass, a conservative think tank which he founded in 2020.

 He previously worked on the presidential campaigns of Mitt Romney in 2008 and 2012.
 According to a 2015 article in Politico, he is a "general policy impresario of the emerging conservative consensus on fighting poverty."
 From 2015 to 2019, he was a senior fellow at the Manhattan Institute for Policy Research.
 He authored a book, The Once and Future Worker: A Vision for the Renewal of Work in America.
 In February 2020, Cass established American Compass, an organization aimed at the question of "what the post-Trump right-of-center is going to be."

 Early life and education

 Cass is Jewish, and grew up outside Boston, Massachusetts.
-He attended Williams College, where he received a BA in political economy.
+His parents were both immigrants from Israel into the United States.
+He attended Williams College, where he received a B.A. in political economy.